Thursday, December 2, 2021

 It was David Morgan who donated the land for the cemetery, on the northwest corner of the 15th Concession and Denfield Road.
 A frame Baptist church was built at the cemetery in 1841, replaced in 1854 by a brick building after a storm blew off the first structure's roof.
 Not surprisingly, early services were conducted in Welsh.
 And until a baptistery was built in the church in 1870, chilly baptisms took place in nearby Denfield Creek.

 Another church building was built closer to Denfield's main intersection in 1890, presumably for convenience.
 If you're thinking the original building was hardly worlds away from Denfield, you're right, but the distance between concessions in horse-and-buggy days seemed farther than now.
 And a row of newer houses now fills the gap between the 16th and 15th concessions, so what constitutes "Denfield" has widened.
-The 1890 church is still standing, empty and unused.
+The 1890 church is still standing.

 The young Lombardo brothers are said to have played a charity concert at the church during the temperance era.
 Apparently Carmen Lombardo sang a song entitled "Nobody's Going to Get the Key to My Cellar" which didn't go over well with the stricter locals - until they counted the money brought in by the collection.
 Then all was well.*